• Home

 How to store embroidery floss 7

-8. Use key rings to hang the floss colours
+8. Use key rings to hang the floss colors

 How to store embroidery floss 8